discord/access/README.md

 After `docker-compose up --build`, you can run the following commands to setup the database:

-Create the database in the postgres container
+Create the database in the postgres container:
 ```
 docker compose exec postgres createdb -U <POSTGRES_USER> <DB_NAME>
 ```